tc39/proposal-object-from-entries/DETAILS.md

 This proposal uses `defineOwnProperty` semantics to install properties on the newly-created object.

-This is consistent with `Object.assign`, and avoids triggering setters on `Object.prototype`.
+This is consistent with `Object.create` and `Array.from`, and avoids triggering setters on `Object.prototype`.

 Issue: [#2](https://github.com/bakkot/object-from-entries/issues/2).